Fat Man: Assembly

 The explosion symmetrically compressed the plutonium to twice its normal density before the "Urchin" added free neutrons to initiate a fission chain reaction.

-The result was the fission of about 1 kg of the 6.19 kg of plutonium in the pit, i.e. of about 16% of the fissile material present.
+The result was the fission of about 1 kg of the 6.19 kg of plutonium in the pit, or about 16% of the fissile material present.
 The detonation released the energy equivalent to the detonation of 21 ktonTNT.
 About 30% of the yield came from fission of the uranium tamper.

 Bombing of Nagasaki

-Bomb assembly
+Assembly

 The first plutonium core was transported with its polonium-beryllium modulated neutron initiator in the custody of Project Alberta courier Raemer Schreiber in a magnesium field carrying case designed for the purpose by Philip Morrison.
 Magnesium was chosen because it does not act as a tamper.
 It left Kirtland Army Air Field on a C-54 transport aircraft of the 509th Composite Group's 320th Troop Carrier Squadron on 26 July and arrived at North Field on Tinian on 28 July.
 Three Fat Man high-explosive pre-assemblies (designated F31, F32, and F33) were picked up at Kirtland on 28 July by three B-29s: Luke the Spook and Laggin' Dragon from the 509th Composite Group's 393d Bombardment Squadron, and another from the 216th Army Air Forces Base Unit.
 The cores were transported to North Field, arriving on 2 August, when F31 was partly disassembled in order to check all its components.
 F33 was expended near Tinian during a final rehearsal on 8 August.
 F32 presumably would have been used for a third attack or its rehearsal.

 On 7 August, the day after the bombing of Hiroshima, Rear Admiral William R. Purnell, Commodore William S. Parsons, Tibbets, General Carl Spaatz and Major General Curtis LeMay met on Guam to discuss what should be done next.
 Since there was no indication of Japan surrendering, they decided to proceed with their orders and drop another bomb.
 Parsons said that Project Alberta would have it ready by 11 August, but Tibbets pointed to weather reports indicating poor flying conditions on that day due to a storm and asked if the bomb could be made ready by 9 August.
 Parsons agreed to try to do so.

 Fat Man F31 was assembled on Tinian by Project Alberta personnel, and the physics package was fully assembled and wired.
-It was placed inside its ellipsoidal aerodynamic bombshell and wheeled out, where it was signed by nearly 60 people, including Purnell, Brigadier General Thomas F. Farrell, and Parsons.
+It was placed inside its ellipsoidal aerodynamic bombshell, which was painted mustard yellow, and wheeled out, where it was signed by nearly 60 people, including Purnell, Brigadier General Thomas F. Farrell, and Parsons.
+The acronym "JANCFU" was stenciled on the bomb's nose, standing for "Joint Army-Navy-Civilian Fuckup", a play on the acronym "SNAFU".
 It was then wheeled to the bomb bay of the B-29 Superfortress named Bockscar after the plane's command pilot Captain Frederick C. Bock, who flew The Great Artiste with his crew on the mission.
 Bockscar was flown by Major Charles W. Sweeney and his crew, with Commander Frederick L. Ashworth from Project Alberta as the weaponeer in charge of the bomb.